kenrestivo/cthulhubot/README.md

 # cthulhubot

-A bot that brings eldritch horrors to your Matrix channel
+A bot that brings eldritch horrors to your Matrix channels.

 Via TEttinger via  https://gist.github.com/stathissideris/f1bced0dfdebdaf488eb

 ## Installation

+Build with lein uberjar.
+Resulting uberjar will be in "target/" directory

+Or you can run it with lein run too.

 ## Running

-    $ java -jar cthulhubot-0.1.0-standalone.jar [args]
+    $ java -jar cthulhu.jar config-file.edn

-## Options

-FIXME: listing of options this app accepts.

 ## Examples